digitalpatrioten/ansible-role-osx-defaults/README.md

-# superlumic-mysql
+# superlumic-osx-defaults

-Ansible role to install NodeJS on OSX.
+Ansible role to set "defaults" on OSX.
 This role is part of the Superlumic project that aims to simplify repeat computer setups on OSX, 10.10 and up.

 ## Requirements